MicrosoftDocs/winrt-api/windows.security.authentication.web/windows_security_authentication_web.md

 The [Web authentication broker sample](http://code.msdn.microsoft.com/windowsapps/Web-Authentication-d0485122) in the Samples gallery is an example of how to use single sign on (SSO) for connections.

-If your app or its companion website accesses user data in Outlook.com or Microsoft OneDrive, the Live Connect API hide some of the complexities of authentication tokens and make it a bit easier to write code to work with these cloud services.
-For more info about the Live Connect API, see [Using Live Connect to personalize apps (HTML)](http://msdn.microsoft.com/library/d60424a9-4dab-4d3d-8819-3abc40706acb) or [Using Live Connect to personalize apps (XAML)](http://msdn.microsoft.com/library/44239449-a12b-4e93-8fab-519e5c63f283).
+If your app or its companion website accesses user data in Outlook.com or Microsoft OneDrive, the Live Connect API hides some of the complexities of authentication tokens and make it a bit easier to write code to work with these cloud services.
+For more information about the Live Connect API, see [Using Live Connect to personalize apps (HTML)](http://msdn.microsoft.com/library/d60424a9-4dab-4d3d-8819-3abc40706acb) or [Using Live Connect to personalize apps (XAML)](http://msdn.microsoft.com/library/44239449-a12b-4e93-8fab-519e5c63f283).

 ## -remarks